torik42/YaLafi/README.md

 Default option values are set at the Python script beginning.

 - `--lt-directory dir`<br>
-  The directory of the local LT installation, may be omitted on option '--server lt' or if script variable 'ltdirectory' is set appropriately.
+  Directory of the local LT installation.
+  May be omitted on options '--server lt' and '--textgears apikey', or if script variable 'ltdirectory' has been set appropriately.
   For instance, the directory has to contain file 'languagetool-server.jar'.
   The LT zip archive, for example LanguageTool-4.9.zip, can be obtained from the [LT download page](https://www.languagetool.org/download).